|Guide||♦||17 Triplogs||0 Topics|

-This short trail, which hugs Watson Lake and scrambles through the surrounding granite, is a nice hiking option to the Peavine Trail; which is better suited for running/biking.
-The entrance to the Lakeshore Trail is exactly one mile in on the Peavine and will be to your left.
-At the trailhead there is a one mile marker and a memorial to local runner named Jessica.
+This short trail, which hugs Watson Lake and scrambles through the surrounding granite, is an excellent hiking option to the Peavine Trail; which is better suited for running/biking.
+The Lakeshore Trail entrance is exactly one mile in on Peavine Trail and will be to your left.
+At the trailhead, there is a one-mile marker and a memorial to a local runner named Jessica.

-The two mile trail ends when it joins the Peavine once again.
-Overall, the trail is generally well marked with trail posts, yellow flags and the occasional cairn.
+The two-mile trail ends when it joins the Peavine once again.
+Overall, the trail is generally well marked with trail posts, yellow flags, and the occasional cairn.
 Shooting off of the main trail are several small loops and out and back trails.
-Generally, these offshoots will either bring you to the shore of the lake or to a scenic viewpoint.
-Since this is a short four mile out and back hike, it is worth it to do some exploring.
+Generally, these offshoots will either bring you to the lake's shore or a scenic viewpoint.
+Since this is a short four-mile out and back hike, it is worth it to do some exploring.

 This hike is listed as One-Way.